phramz/webhug/README.md

 webhug:
   listen: ":8080"
   webhooks:
+    # "example" is the name of the webhook as well as the the endpoint uri eg:
+    # curl -H 'x-auth-token: top secret' -X POST -d '{"some": ["random", "json"]}' http://localhost:8080/example
     example:
+      # does not yet have any meaning due to only "custom" is supported by now
       format: custom
       security:
+        # one of "header" (match header value), "none" (no security at all), "deny" (deny all)
         type: header
         key: x-auth-token
         value: top secret
       action:
+        # one of "shell" (execute shell command), "none" (do nothing)
         type: shell
+        # if true stdout will be returned in the http response
         response: true
+        # the executable to run
         cmd: "/bin/sh"
+        # arguments that will be passed along to the executable
         args: ["-c", "cat; env; sleep 10;"]
+        # some extra environment variables that will be injected.
         env:
           - "CUSTOM_ENV_VAR1=hello"
           - "CUSTOM_ENV_VAR2=world!"